“If I don’t practice the way I should, then I won’t play the way that I know I can.”

 - What if a member needs to drop out of the TXLA program?

 It is the responsibility of the parent or member to inform the coach and TXLA if the member must drop out of the TXLA program.
 The parent or member must complete an Inactive Status Form.
 This form must be turned into the front desk or faxed into TXLA by the 15th of the month to avoid billing for the next month.
 The accounting office continues to bill until written notification is received.

 - How do I get information on special events at the TSC that may affect the practice schedule?

-The only disadvantage of training at one of the best facilities in the country is that there are a number of special events each year that may cause a workout to be cancelled or moved to an Anderson Mill pool.
+The only disadvantage of training at one of the best facilities in the country is that there are a number of special events each year that may cause a workout to be cancelled or temporarily moved to a local pool.
 We will make up these workouts when practical, but it isn’t always possible.
 Members will be notified of any schedule change via email and website as soon as possible.
 This is often only a few days before the cancellation or time change because we do not always receive information about an event very far in advance.